naturalis/FormicID/README.md

 The proposal can be found [here](https://github.com/naturalis/FormicID-proposal).

 ### Report
-The proposal can be found [here](https://github.com/naturalis/FormicID-report).
+The report can be found [here](https://github.com/naturalis/FormicID-report).

 # How to use
 Below are some steps to get you going.
 Futhermore, all functions have descriptions and should get you more information.